Ritomo Miyata added to his win tally at Sportsland SUGO, while Toshiki Oyu claimed his first victory of the 2019 Japanese F3 Championship.

 When the race restarted, Oyu immediately got the jump on Miyata and developed a small lead.

-Meanwhile, Ahmed defended fourth place from Kokata into Turn 1, which forced the Team TOM’s wide into Turn 2.
+Meanwhile, Ahmed defended fourth place from Kotaka into Turn 1, which forced the Team TOM’s wide into Turn 2.
 This allowed Yoshiaki Katayama the chance to move up to fifth, but Kokata was able to close the door.

 As the field settled down, Miyata pursued after Oyu, while Fenestraz hovered behind along the pit straight.
 Despite his best efforts, Oyu put on a great defensive display to keep Miyata at bay.